-A Labour Market Impact Assessment (LMIA) is a document that Canadian employers must obtain from Employment and Social Development Canada (ESDC) before hiring most foreign workers.
-It confirms that no Canadian citizen or permanent resident was available to fill the position.
-The LMIA process is lengthy, expensive (employers pay $1,000 CAD to apply), and not guaranteed to succeed.
+Short answer: yes, you can often work in Canada without an LMIA.
+A Labour Market Impact Assessment (LMIA) is a document a Canadian employer obtains from Employment and Social Development Canada (ESDC) before hiring many foreign workers, confirming that no Canadian citizen or permanent resident was available to fill the position.
+The standard LMIA application fee is $1,000 CAD per position and is paid by the employer (it cannot lawfully be charged back to the worker); the process is generally lengthy and is not guaranteed to succeed.
+So an LMIA-exempt route is usually faster and cheaper, when you qualify for one.

 For US and Mexican citizens